dimsumlabs/dsl-meta/wiring/README.md

-WIP wiring diagram of the space.
+WIP wiring plan of the space.

 See also: [wiki.dimsumlabs.com/Wiring][1]